-3. Control access into and out of the campus buildings and in secure areas.
+2. Control access in and out of buildings and secure areas.

-Access control systems will include a range of technologies that control access in and out of buildings while also helping harden the building perimeters.
+Access control systems will include a range of technologies that control access in and out of the schools while also helping harden the school perimeter.
 These systems will:

-- Generate an alarm if a door is propped open or there is unauthorized access - Help control entrance to the campus and other secure areas - Create a record of who enters or leaves buildings or areas - Integrate with video for verification and response or forensic review
+- Generate an alarm if a door is propped open or there is unauthorized access - Help control entrance to the school and other secure areas - Create a record of who enters or leaves the building or area